[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 As you take photos, be sure to ask your subject what kind of expression they want to have in the photo, and be careful not to force them into a certain pose or expression out of your own ego as the photographer

-*However, as an exception, if you happen to take a good photo in a direction that the subject did not want, , "I think this kind of photo is also nice!"
-It would be wonderful if this helped the subject to discover a new charm in themselves.
+*However, as an exception, if you happen to take a good photo in a direction the subject didn't want,, "I think this way of looking is also lovely!"If that leads the subject to discover a new charm in themselves, that would be wonderful.

 How to give instructions to your subjects as a photographer